raghavio/website/content/posts/clojox_optimizations.md

 #### c.
 Native Functions

 This is to implement built-in functions for Lox, such as `clock()`, by again implementing the `ClojoxCallable` protocol.
+The `reify` macro is used to create an anonymous implementation of our protocol.
 ```clojure
 (def clock
   (reify ClojoxCallable